alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I'm guessing my interest is higher than it would have been if I went to grad school.
 The papers I was on that made big splashes were from large projects with 10+ authors.
 Those don't tend to come out of academic ML labs.
-In a PhD setting, I likely would have worked on more papers that each had smaller impact, and although that might add up to a large total impact, it would have been less fulfilling because I wouldn't notice it as easily.
+In a PhD setting, I likely would have worked on more papers that each had a smaller impact, and although that might add up to a large total impact, it would have been less fulfilling because I wouldn't notice it as easily.